madMAx43v3r/chia-gigahorse/cuda-plotter/README.md

 Important: `-M` is need on Windows to limit max GPU shared memory, see below.

 Note: The first plot will be slow due to memory allocation.
 Hence `-n -1` is the recommended way of plotting with Gigahorse.
+Note: `-W` is per HDD, not global.
+And it doesnt apply to remote destinations.
+Use `-Q` to limit max number of total parallel copies.

 ### Full RAM mode (no `-2`)